Mixture : Union Chapel’s Annual Organ Programme

 Computer Music Composition, Acoustic Composition, the Science of Sound, Creative Writing and Physical Theatre

-Now running in its eighth year, we offer creative workshops for KS2, years 3-6, which stretch across the art forms in acoustic composition, creative writing and physical theatre.
+We offer creative workshops for KS2, years 3-6, which stretch across the art forms in acoustic composition, creative writing and physical theatre.
 All centred around the organ, schools participate in all three workshops in one morning.
 These workshops are offered through the Islington Council 11 by 11 programme.

 Notating the World: Musical Notation for Composition and Sound Design